 These four tissues compete for the space next to the tooth root following surgery.
 Without interference, epithelium usually wins the race and stops the bone healing.

 Before & After Regenerative Therapy

 Some regenerative materials are designed to act as barriers to block the gum tissue.
-They are placed in order to isolate the space next to the root, so that the epithelium and connective tissue are kept away, thus allowing the slower growing ligament and bone cells to fill the space.
+Dr. Primm places these in order to isolate the space next to the root, so that the epithelium and connective tissue are kept away, thus allowing the slower growing ligament and bone cells to fill the space.
 Today, laboratory derived growth factors can be used in combination with membranes to help stimulate the re-growth of bone that has been lost to gum disease.

 Guided tissue regeneration represents an enhancement to conventional therapy and Dr. Primm has been able to save teeth that would otherwise have been lost.